Sagebati/perceptron_cpp/README.md

 # Perceptron_cpp
 Programm for a project in CS.
-Commentaries are on french, but i will try to change that on the future.
+Comments are on french.

 > The objectif of this programm is to learn manuscrite writing from the mnist database.

 It is Cmake based.

 Compiling
 -